 What are the signs of obstructive breathing problems during sleep?

 Snoring is one sign because it results from breathing through a passageway that is too small.
-On the other hand, snoring alone does not require removal of the tonsils and adenoids.
+On the other hand, snoring alone does not require tonsil and adenoid surgery.
 The additional signs of worrisome obstructive sleep include:

 - mouth breathing throughout the night